grafana/grafana/docs/sources/alerting/unified-alerting/message-templating/_index.md

 ### Custom template examples

-Here's an examples of how to use custom templates.
+Here's an example of how to use a custom template.
+You can also use the default template included in the setup.

 Template to render a single alert: